Exterior Real Estate Photography: Benefits, Challenges, and Tips to Help Take the Best Photos

 Solutions: Declutter and focus on angles

 Typically, real estate agents partner with the homeowner to make the entire property presentable from the inside out.
-Schedule a walkthrough before the photo shoot to identify potential areas to declutter or shape up.
+Schedule a walkthrough before the photo shoot to identify potential areas to declutter or shape up to get a house ready for listing photos.

 Real estate photographers can frame and angle exterior shots to showcase selling points of the home, such as the potential to build a garden or architectural features that bring the property's history to life.
 Agents can also add notes about the property's potential and neighborhood to excite prospective buyers about what they can envision for their potential new home.